longturn/freeciv21/docs/Contributing/pull-request.rst

   ~/GitHub/freeciv21$ cmake --build build --target docs

+The first command, :file:`clang-format`, runs a pre-processor to format any code changes to support the Longturn community's code standards.

-The first command cleans out the :file:`build` directory to start fresh.
-The second command runs a configure process and then sets things up to do the install portion inside the same :file:`build` directory, keeping work in progress all in one place.
+The second command cleans out the :file:`build` directory to start fresh.
+The third command runs a configure process and then sets things up to do the install portion inside the same :file:`build` directory, keeping work in progress all in one place.

-The third and forth commands compile and installs the code.
+The forth and fifth command compile and installs the code.
 The last command is used to generate the documentation that you are reading right now.
 You can open :file:`./build/docs/index.html` to see a locally generated copy of the documentation prior to pushing a change up.